-For homeowners, refrigerators are one of the most important and expensive appliances.
+For homeowners, refrigerators are one of the most important appliances.
 Not only is it the focal point of the kitchen, but it’s also beneficial for your health and savings.
 Since it’s used on a daily basis to store meals and keep food cool, it’s essential to repair problems as soon as possible.
 If not, it can end up costing you hundreds of dollars in spoiled food.

 Common Refrigerator Problems